 When we admit that we are not perfect, that we do not have to be, when we choose to love ourselves as we are and understand that our worth is not defined by others’ opinions, our ability to perform, or the size of jeans we wear, freedom begins to leak in to all the broken spaces of our lives.
 And healing begins.

 Gift yourself wholehearted permission to live and show up and BE less than perfect.
+Permission to love your messy and beautiful reality.
 Things will not miraculously change overnight but you will have taken that first, critical, baby step into your journey of healing and freedom.